AutomatedArchitecture/sirenofshame-uwp-device-api/readme.md

 ## Summary

-This project provides an API for Universal Windows Platform projects to access a siren of shame.
+This project provides an API for Universal Windows Platform projects to access a [siren of shame](http://sirenofshame.com) device.

 ## Project Structure